Screening Workers with Affirmative Action: Introduction

-Our second main result (part 2 of Theorem~\ref{thm:main}) establishes the optimal contract when the reverse ordering holds: protected group members tend to have lower cost types (Reverse MLRP).
-First, consider the case without the tax credit, under Reverse MLRP, the optimal contract design pools groups and separates by cost type: the principal offers identical contracts based solely on cost type, making group identity irrelevant.
-This group-blind policy emerges endogenously from the principal's optimization, not from regulatory constraint, and it reflects the use of non-discrimination policy, which bans the firm from treating workers with the same ability differently.
-When the tax credit appears, we show that the optimal contracts induce full separation for the low-cost segment and pooling the groups for the high-cost segment.
-In other words, only the lower-cost trait agent would be worth screeneing by the principal for claiming the tax credit.
+Our second main result (part 2 of Theorem~\ref{thm:main}) establishes the optimal contract when the reverse ordering holds: the trait agents tend to have lower cost types (reverse MLRP).
+Consider first the case without the tax credit.
+Under reverse MLRP, the optimal contract design pools the groups and separates the agents by cost type: the principal offers identical contracts based solely on cost type, making group identity irrelevant.
+This group-blind design reflects a non-discrimination policy, which bans the firm from treating workers with the same ability differently.
+When the tax credit appears, we show that the optimal contracts induce full separation for the low-cost segment and pool the groups for the high-cost segment.
+In other words, the principal finds it worthwhile to screen for the tax credit only among the lower-cost trait agents.

-Our analysis makes three methodological contributions to mechanism design.
-First, we introduce a tractable approach to multidimensional screening with asymmetric verifiability: one dimension is verifiable by agents but not falsifiable.
-Second, we show this asymmetric structure, combined with the relation between group and cost type, reduces the complexity of the screening problem, yielding clean characterizations that are difficult to obtain in general multidimensional settings.
-Third, our framework demonstrates when affirmative action versus non-discrimination policies emerge as optimal from the principal's objective, rather than being imposed by regulation.